 - For the management activities, a management fee is charged to Participation class I. For details on the management fee percentage, we refer to the information on Participation class I included in this annual report. - NN Bewaar Maatschappij III B.V. acts as Custody company to the Fund.
 The Custody company is the legal owner of or legally entitled to the assets of the Fund that are managed by the Manager.
 All goods that are or will become part of the Fund are or will be legally entitled to the Custody company on behalf of the participants in the Fund.
 Obligations that are or will become a liability of the Fund are recorded in the name of the Custody company.
 All assets and liabilities held by the Custody company are held on behalf of the participants.
-For this service, no fee is charged to the Fund. - For the benefit of the Fund's investments, the Fund has entered into various agreements with NN Bank N.V., including the Mortgage Receivables Purchase Agreement and Servicing Agreement.
-The costs of this service are part of the Fixed Miscellaneous Fee. - When executing the investment policy, the Fund purchased and sold investments in other NN IP funds as disclosed in the notes to the balance sheet.
+For this service, no fee is charged t the Fund. - For the benefit of the Fund's investments, the Fund has entered into various agreements with NN Bank N.V., including the Mortgage Receivables Purchase Agreement and Servicing Agreement.
+The costs of this service are part of the Fixed Miscelleaneous Fee.